 I’ve always considered “the most awarded agency at this year’s awards blah blah” at the end of the email quite a good little new business tool, but is it?
 It may occasionally have a negative effect.

-Anyway back to the angry client.
-His rant continued long after my epiphany in the bog, “Do you know award teams take the best creative talent in agencies and the real work for real revenue generating clients gets pushed out by the creative minnows” he whispered.
-“While all the hot creative love juice is flowing towards Abdul Jawarma’s House of Shawarmas, because you can produce 20 print ads that run once in Liberia in a magazine with a readership of four, the larger brands, the multi-nationals have to put up with the same recycled formulaic dross.
-Often not because we want it but that’s all my agency ever produces”.
+Anyway, back to the angry client.
+His rant continued long after my epiphany in the toilet, “Do you know award teams take the best creative talent in agencies and the real work for real revenue generating clients gets pushed out by the creative minnows?”, he whispered.
+“While all the hot creative love juice is flowing towards “name redacted to protect the innocent”, because you can produce a print ad that runs once in a magazine with a readership of four, we get less time spent on our account.
 Interesting I thought, I’ll get my coat.

 Awards are vital, not just for creative progression, but for morale

 Personally, I think awards are vital, not just for creative progression but for morale as well, they remind me of a British summertime.
 It’s only for a short period but it comes around every year.
 Everyone looks forward to it, everyone enjoys it, and it’s the time for optimism and brave new thoughts.
 Awards season is the same.
 It gets us out of the office, makes us all socialize with our peers and even befriend each other.
 If only we can figure out how to get the clients more involved, we’ll be laughing.

 SHA is a strategic advertising agency, creating brand strategy, advertising, design for print and content for web and social.
 If you want to know more, get in touch with firstname.lastname@example.org or visit our contacts page.

 The opinions in this article are that of the author alone and in no way, reflect the opinions or viewpoint of the agency.
 Unless of course we happen to agree with those opinions completely, in which case they might, but otherwise they don’t.